 Not every EMR vendor offers virtual care tools at this time (although some are in progress).
 Some EMR vendors may also have the ability to integrate with third-party vendors.
 If your EMR does offer virtual care capabilities, you should consider the difference in workflow compared to using a tool that is outside of your EMR.
-DTO has summaries of virtual care capabilities for the majority of EMR vendors and you can email dtoinfo@doctorsofbc.ca to find out more.
+DTO has summaries of virtual care capabilities for the majority of EMR vendors and you can email <a href="majority-dto-state-to-decomptable-decomptable-to-decompt-state-to-d